 Day Four: Air Force Falcon

-Day four also leaves from downtown Colorado Springs and heads north toward the Air Force Academy.
 This will be the easiest day of the three big loops with a good bit less climbing.
-The course includes the well-known 13-mile singletrack Falcon Loop and will be accessed by the Santa Fe Trail.
-The first 8 miles are pretty flat rolling out of town but then we head upward.
-After a full Falcon Loop, we head back to the Santa Fe trail and will end timing before it turns to pavement (around mile 31) and an easy roll back to town for food and drinks.
+The course includes the well-known 13-mile singletrack Falcon Loop and and some extra trails on the south side of the Academy.
 NOTE: As this is a military instillation, you are NOT allowed to access the Falcon Loop through the Santa Fe Trail for a pre-ride.
 The Falcon loop is open most days (although currently closed due to Covid-19) and you will need to enter the Academy through the North Gate, show your ID, and access the trail from the parking lot at the Bomber.
 Please obey laws and signage.